wechto/paper/README.md

    utilizes data augmentations from states to learn value functions that are better at generalizing and extrapolating when deployed in the environment.

+  :curly_loop: [Actionable Models: Unsupervised Offline Reinforcement Learning of Robotic Skills](https://arxiv.org/pdf/2104.07749.pdf) :+1: :fire: :boom:

+  learning a functional understanding of the environment by learning to reach any goal state in a given dataset.
+We employ goal-conditioned Qlearning with hindsight relabeling and develop several techniques that enable training in a particularly challenging offline setting.

    ​